Frequently Asked Questions

 No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.

-Opportunity: Colleges are supposed to offer women opportunities to play sports (roster spots) proportional to their percentage of all undergrads.
-For example, if 50% of undergrads are women, 50% of roster spots should go to women athletes.
-See how any college is doing on our Gender Equity Dashboard and also see FAQ #3 below.
+i.
+Proportional opportunity: Schools are supposed to offer girls and women opportunities to play sports (roster spots) proportional to their percentage of all undergrads.
+For example, if 50% of students are female, 50% of roster spots should go to female athletes.

-This was included due to fears that not enough women would be interested in playing sports.
-Schools can show that they are meeting this test through lack of interest in club and intramural teams, lack of requests for varsity teams, or the lack of teams at other schools to compete against.
+Schools can show that they meet this test in several ways: through a lack of interest in club and intramural teams, a lack of requests for club teams to be elevated to varsity status, or through the lack of teams at other schools to compete against.
+Schools can also survey students to see what interests they have in potential new sports.

-More from the Department of Education
+More from the Department of Education.

 Not necessarily – and we strongly discourage this approach.
 Research has shown that when men’s teams are cut, the funds are most often diverted to support men’s basketball and football, rather than to support women’s sports.
 Also, according to the U.S. Government Accountability Office, of 948 colleges that added women’s teams, 72% of them did so without cutting men’s teams.